vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/139/02_yaddha_tyanmitrAvaruNAvRtAdadhyAdadAthe.md

 title = "02"

 +++
-With Ge (etc.) I supply ‘throne’ with hiraṇyáyam in e on the basis of V.62.8.
+With Geldner (etc.) I supply ‘throne’ with hiraṇyáyam in e on the basis of V.62.8.